Skip to main content

 Knowing whether the cleft involves the palate is another important component in preparing parents for what to expect with respect to postnatal surgical management.
 MRI is especially valuable in assessing both the hard and soft palate and traditionally has been superior to ultrasound in detailing defects of the palate.
 MRI is also helpful in evaluating cases where fetal positioning and oligohydramnios limit sonographic assessment.

 The last component of evaluation at our hospital is to establish whether the defect is isolated or associated with other anomalies.
 While less common, cleft lip with or without palate may be seen in aneuploidy and multiple syndromes.
-Subtle brain malformations may also occur in <10% of cases of cleft lip and palate.
-Performance of a high-resolution ultrasound and fetal MRI at our center ensures detection of any other associated anomalies that may affect final diagnosis and prognosis.
+Subtle brain malformations may also occur in high-resolution ultrasound and fetal MRI at our center ensures detection of any other associated anomalies that may affect final diagnosis and prognosis.

 A prenatal diagnosis of cleft lip with or without palate can be difficult for expecting parents to receive.
 Members of our fetal imaging team make every effort to provide the maternal-fetal medicine specialists and plastic surgeons with the most comprehensive assessment of the facial cleft so that patients receive the most accurate counseling and preparation for postnatal treatment.